kg583/5MAT/README.md

 # 5MAT

-5MAT is an esoteric programming language (esolang) derived from Common Lisp's utterly unique string formatting capabilities.
+5MAT is an very real programming language derived from Common Lisp's utterly unique string formatting capabilities.
 It quickly evolved into a stack of languages, the nMATs, which build upon each other to yield an amazingly cohesive bridge between a sensible language and a ridiculous compilation target.
 Let's take a trip and see how we got ourselves into this beautiful mess.

 ## 4MAT